cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 }
 ```

-It's not too much more code but if we can use `std::jthread` we definitely should as it avoid quite some boilerplate code and potential bugs.
-We can avoid huge classes of concurrency errors related to abandoned threads crashing our application on exit.
+So you see, there are not that many changes, but if we have the luxury of being able to use C++20s `std::jthread` we definitely should as it avoid quite some boilerplate code and potential bugs.

 ## Summary
 And with this, I believe that this is everything one needs to know to understand the basics of multithreading in C++!
 At least these examples are a simplified version of what I've seen in many production codebases.
 Have I missed some pattern that you've seen?

 Anyway, as a short summary, I hope I could convince you that writing parallel code in C++ is not all that complex.
-Here are some takeaways:
+Here are the key takeaways again:

 - When faced with large tasks that have to run in the background, `std::async` seems to be the right tool.
 - When needing to parallelize many small-ish operations over a large corpus of data, available ahead of time, the parallel algorithms should do the trick.
 Or the oneTBB library if more control is needed.